 ONE OVERNIGHT STAY

 Escape the everyday!
 This little island (½ mile long and ¼ mile wide) off the west coast of Scotland looks like it may be from a different planet.
-Its hexagonal columns were
+Its hexagonal columns

-against these columns created the magnificent Fingal’s Cave.
+years of waves crashing against these columns created the magnificent Fingal’s Cave.

 In 1722 when the botanist Joseph Banks highlighted the wild & natural beauty of the island.
 It soon became a must-see location.
 Famous visitors have

 included Queen Victoria, Lord Tennyson, Jules Verne, Robert Louis Stevenson and John Keats; all fell under the island’s spell.